qiming82/BarrierOption/README.md

 - check a range of outcomes when varying intial values (S0, V0)

 To do:
-- to calculate an implied vol
+- to add convergence test
-- to include flag to calculate American option
+- to include code to calculate American option?

 Output of first few tests:
 qimingwang@Qimings-Mac-mini barrierOption_TD % make